2021 Retiree Benefits: Frequently Asked Questions

 If I take no action, will my coverage automatically carry over from last year?

 Yes, if you take no action your plan enrollment and dependents covered will automatically rollover to the following year.
 If you were impacted by a plan change, your plan will automatically rollover to the identified equivalent.

-In 2019, the County will contribute either $136 or $139 per month to the cost of your County medical plan.
-The amount you receive is based on your bargaining unit at retirement.
+In 2021, the County will contribute $142 per month to the cost of your County medical plan.
 The County information will display the full medical premium costs without the County Contribution.
 The County contribution amount will be applied toward your medical premium before your monthly pension deduction each month.

 No, the Anthem provider networks available will not be changing.
 Whether or not a provider chooses to accept an insurance network is the providers choice and is always subject to change.
 Always verify with your provider that they accept your insurance by providing them your Medicare and medical insurance ID cards.

 Will I get a new Medical ID card?